nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 3b.
 The given status is invalid.
     * 3b1.
 AddressBook shows an error message indicating that the specified status is invalid.
       Use case resumes at step 3.

+**Use case: View a person's details**

+**MSS**
+1. User requests to list persons.
+2. AddressBook shows a list of persons.
+3. User requests to view a specific person in the list.
+4. The UI shows the details of that person.
+    Use case ends.

+**Extensions**
+* 2a.
+The list is empty.
+    * 2a1.
+AddressBook displays a message indicating that the list is empty.
+      Use case ends.
+* 3a.
+The given index is invalid.
+    * 3a1.
+AddressBook shows an error message indicating that the specified index is invalid.
+      Use case resumes at step 3.

 **Use case: Add social profile to person's details**